Cyberlorians/Articles/MISPTISeutp.md

 Open your Azure Sentinel workspace, click ‘Data connectors’ and then look for the ‘Threat Intelligence Platforms’ connection.
 Open the connector and click Connect.
 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/MISPsetup3.png)

-## Setup the script for MISP-Sentinel API Calls
+## Setup the script for MISP-Sentinel API Calls.

 1. Run the below script.